Love of Your Life (film)

-Love of Your Life is an upcoming American romantic drama film directed by Rachel Morrison, from a script by Julia Cox.
-It stars Margaret Qualley and Patrick Schwarzenegger along with Aaron Pierre, Gabriel Basso, and Catherine Keener.
+Love of Your Life is a 2026 American romantic drama film directed by Rachel Morrison, from a script by Julia Cox.
+It stars Margaret Qualley, Aaron Pierre, Patrick Schwarzenegger, Gabriel Basso, and Catherine Keener.
 It is produced by Ryan Gosling and Jessie Henderson.

+It had its world premiere at the 2026 Toronto International Film Festival on September 13, and is scheduled to be released on October 7, by Amazon MGM Studios, followed by its global streaming release on Amazon Prime Video on October 14.